SEARCH

 Depending on where you live, you will have different wild animals visit your garden.
 Here a low wire fence is used to keep out rabbits and groundhogs.
 Deer, however, are a whole other issue.

-Related: Victory Gardens: Growing Vegetables in Turbulent Times
+Related: Victory Gardens: Encouraging Vegetable Growing in Turbulent Times

 11Colorful Obelisks